Designing for How We Learn: How We Got Here

 Moving Beyond Four-Walled Classrooms with Tablet Armchairs

 Today, since students have such easy and broad access to “information,” a teacher cannot simply be a supplier of information.
 Gone are the days when the faculty member did not feel successful unless half the class had dropped the course during the first week.
-He has to be a guide; he has to teach the student the “metacognitive” model described earlier.
-In addition to presenting students with the initial concepts, the teacher has to help them understand when they’ve “got it” and when they need to go further, how these new concepts fit in with what they already know, and how new concepts can be applied to new situations.
+They must be a guide and teach the student the “metacognitive” model described earlier.
+In addition to presenting students with the initial concepts, the teacher must help them understand when they’ve “got it” and when to go further, how these new concepts fit in with what they already know, and how new concepts can be applied to new situations.
 The classroom or laboratory environment has to contribute to the student experience, not hinder it.
-And that is where we, as designers, come in.

 Citations: